-Mariposa County has had an effective Truancy Intervention Program (TIP) funded by JJCPA.
-JJCPA supports the costs associated with retaining a full-time Deputy Probation Officer assigned to the Juvenile Division.
-This officer is responsible for the supervision of all youthful offenders on Juvenile Probation, including YOBG targeted youth and TIP participants.
+Mariposa County has an effective Truancy Intervention Program (TIP) funded by JJCPA.
+JJCPA supports the costs associated with retaining a full-time deputy probation officer assigned to the juvenile division.
+This officer is responsible for the supervision of youthful offenders on juvenile probation.

-The JJCPA prevention and early intervention program has had a positive impact in reducing local truancy rates and identifying youth with other risks and needs.
+The JJCPA program has had a positive impact in reducing local truancy rates and identifying youth with other risks and needs.
 The collaborative efforts of these two programs continue to be successful.